By: Ufuk Yagci

 The way technology addiction is diagnosed can differ from country to country, but statistics show that more people are suffering from Internet addiction.
 Here are some tips for preventing technology addiction:

-Create technology free zones and times at home
+Create technology-free zones and times at home

-Choose outdoor activities over technology on the weekends
+Choose outdoor activities on the weekends